habitat-sh/habitat/README.md

 system we used, which provides all of our build (and often run) time dependencies.
-We then layer in the specific application (either one we wrote ourselves, or a version of someone else's software), and then we layer in the details of how to configure and manage that application within its environment (with something like Chef.)
-Much of the complexity in the configuration layer comes from dealing with the large variety in the upstream - with no consistent way to express what it means to be well managed, we are forced to provide one.
+We then layer in the specific application (either one we wrote ourselves, or a version of someone else's software), and then we layer in the details of how to configure and manage that application within its environment (with something like Chef).
+Much of the complexity in the configuration layer comes from dealing with the large variety in the upstream artifacts - with no consistent way to express what it means to be well managed, we are forced to provide one.

-What Habitat provides is the ability to have the application artifact as a closure of all of this behavior - from how it is built to how it is configured and run.
-It takes a build description (which includes dependencies,) an exhaustive set of configuration options, and a hosting platform for the service - wraps them into a single, encrypted or signed artifact, and enables it to be configured dynamically when the services are started.
+Habitat provides the ability to have the application artifact as a closure of all of this behavior - from how it is built to how it is configured and how it is run.
+It takes a build description (which includes dependencies), an exhaustive set of configuration options, and a hosting platform for the service - wraps them into a single, encrypted or signed artifact, and enables it to be configured dynamically when the services are started.